Aman0509/learningSystemDesign/README.md

 ### Failed

-The transaction is said to be in a failed state if any of the checks made by the database recovery system fails.
-A failed transaction can no longer proceed further.
+A transaction moves to the failed state if an error occurs during execution, such as:

+- A system crash
+- Violation of constraints (e.g., foreign key constraint)
+- Insufficient resources (e.g., disk space)

+Once in the failed state, the transaction cannot continue further.

 ### Aborted